 Perimeter Defense

-Instead, it is possible to secure network communication and access so effectively that the physical security of the transport layer can be reasonably disregarded.
+b) Instead, it is possible to secure network communication and access so effectively that the physical security of the transport layer can be reasonably disregarded.

-Typically, we examine the IP address of the remote system and ask for a password.
+c) Typically, we examine the remote system’s IP address and ask for a password.
 Unfortunately, these strategies alone are insufficient for a zero-trust network, where attackers can communicate from any IP and insert themselves between themselves and a trusted remote host.
-Therefore, utilizing strong authentication on every flow in a zero-trust network is vital.
-The most widely accepted method is a standard named X.509.

 zero trust security